Demonstrablee/CMP420-FinalProject/README.md

 To run the app from your own computer, within the terminal:

 1. Change directory into the server folder with “cd server”
+2. In the .env file update the password to your MYSQL password
-2. Type “npm start” and the express server should start up
+3. Type “npm start” and the express server should start up
-3. Within your browser (we used opera) either enter http://localhost:8000 , or click the link that appears in the terminal to the same site.
+4. Within your browser (we used opera) either enter http://localhost:8000 , or click the link that appears in the terminal to the same site.
-4. Voila!
+5. Voila!
 Welcome to the Computer Science Departments Database click Department Affairs and explore from there

 Created with the Collaborative Effort of:
 - Ljupcho Atanasov